Send Feedback

 1. Ensure you have at least one folder open in VS Code.

-2. In the WORKBOOKS view in the primary sidebar, click the + to create either a New q workbook or New Python workbook.
+2. In the WORKBOOKS view in the primary sidebar, click the + to create either a New q workbook, New Python workbook or New SQL workbook.

 new workbook